-After the Lunarbotics competition finished in 2013, the team looked for a new project, and found the University Rover Challenge held by the Mars Research Society.
+After the CSDC Nanosatellite challenge from 2011-2013, the team looked for a new project, and found the University Rover Challenge held by the Mars Research Society.
 We have since been involved in other Mars Rover challenges, including competitions held in Poland and Canada.
 The competitions each have various tasks and guidelines, but all have a focus on traversing rough terrain similar to what will be found on Mars, performing science tasks related to finding signs of life, and performing fine-handling tasks, all from a remote base station.
-The team is currently on their fourth generation rover, named the Barnstormer.
+The team is currently in the construction phase of their fifth generation rover.

 - 2017 - 1st place overall Canadian International Rover Challenge